bikutoria/sounds-good/README.md

 # Sounds Good!
 ## About

-Electronic music collctor, I have a vast local archive of purchased tracks.
+An avid electronic music collector, I have a large local archive of purchased tracks.
 For me, these songs are a journey into various chapters of my life.
 Some are nostalgic, while others make me dream about the future.

 This project is a long time vision of mine to create a soundscare to explore and re-discover my personal music archive.